Thank you for your interest in the Williams lab! Please read the relevant sections below. I will look forward to hearing from you.

 Prospective undergraduate students – positions intermittently available, feel free to enquire.

 There are two ways that you can get involved in research in the Williams lab: through the URAP program or as an undergraduate volunteer researcher.
-At present I am not advertising any URAP positions, but these may become available in future.
+We currently have two URAP positions advertised: https://learning.berkeley.edu/urap/portal/fp_project.php?pac=Xnd13355pL85645.
 These are advertised university-wide, so are likely to be competitive.

 The other opportunity for undergraduates to be involved in the lab is as an undergraduate research assistant.
 This would be the most appropriate track for someone with limited research experience, right through to experienced undergraduate researchers.
-I typically start undergraduate research assistants off with fairly simple and repetitive tasks (e.g. insect husbandry, assisting lab manager, basic sample prep), and once they have proved themselves to be reliable and engaged will move them into more demanding tasks such as biochemical assays, experimental data collection, and eventually experimental design and execution of your own independent project (within my research interests).
+Undergraduate researchers will be paired with a graduate student, and will start by doing animal husbandry, lab maintenance (including dish washing), and helping with experiments.
+Undergraduates who prove reliable and talented will have the opportunity to learn how to perform biochemical assays, participate in experimental data collection and field work, and eventually experimental design and execution of your own independent project.
 Full training is provided at every step, the only prerequisites are abundant enthusiasm for science, a good work ethic, detail-oriented personality, and the ability to work both independently and as part of a team.
 Outstanding undergraduates have gone on to co-author manuscripts, present at national meetings, win awards, and enter graduate or medical school (see my CV for a list of co-authored publications and presentations: undergraduates are indicated with a “U”).

 Whatever track you enter the lab under, I am interested in forming long-term mentoring relationships with talented undergraduates, and will support and encourage you to fully participate in the intellectual life of the lab.
 We will have weekly lab meetings, and you will have the opportunity to collaborate within the lab and the wider department.
 The expected time commitment would be ~10h/week in Fall and Spring, ~20h/week in Summer.